 FAQ

 - Is customization worth the time at scale?: Yes for 10-30 applications.
-For 100+, customize only the top 20 fit targets; use master for the rest.
+For 100+, customize only the top 20 fit targets and send the master spine to the rest.
+With 44% of hiring managers (ResumeBuilder 2026) never reading cover letters, blanket bespoke writing is a poor use of hours.

 - How much research per company is enough?: 10-15 minutes: one product page, one blog post, one recent news item.
 Beyond that, returns diminish fast.

 - Can I let AI research for me?: Use AI to summarize public sources you paste in.
-Do NOT let AI invent facts about the company — it will hallucinate.
+Do NOT let it invent facts about the company; it will hallucinate names, dates, and launches.